scrimpist/openshift-elasticsearch-cartridge/README.md

 OpenShift ElasticSearch Cartridge
 =================================
-Downloadable ElasticSearch cartridge for OpenShift.
+Downloadable ElasticSearch cartridge for OpenShift with HTTP-Basic-Authentication.

 To create your scalable ElasticSearch app, run: